prof-rossetti/internet-technologies/exercises/website-hosting/exercise.md

 Let's configure a [GitHub Pages](https://pages.github.com/) server to host our website.

-Navigate to your forked repository's "Settings" menu on GitHub, and scroll down to find the section called "GitHub Pages".
+Navigate to your repository's "Settings" menu on GitHub, and scroll down to find the section called "GitHub Pages".
 Select the "main" branch from the drop-down, and click "Save".
 Visit the resulting GitHub Pages URL, which should resemble `https://USERNAME.github.io/student-site/`, where `USERNAME` is your own GitHub username.

 Congrats, you've published, or "deployed" the site!
 Anytime we save new versions of our website code to the repository's "main" branch, it will trigger a re-building of our hosted site.